Pagure/pagure/doc/configuration.rst

 GITOLITE_HOME
 ~~~~~~~~~~~~~

-This configuration key should point to the home of the user under which
+This configuration key points to the home directory of the user under which
-gitolite is run.
+gitolite is ran.

 GITOLITE_VERSION
 ~~~~~~~~~~~~~~~~

-This configuration key allows one to specify which version of gitolite you are using, it can be either ``2`` or ``3``.
+This configuration key specifies which version of gitolite you are using, it can be either ``2`` or ``3``.

 Defaults to: ``3``.